sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

    ![Browsing modules](images/2_13_add_module.png)

-    In this tutorial, you use the Serverless module from the default release channel "regular channel".
-You can also choose "Fast Channel".
+    In this tutorial, you use the Serverless module from the default release channel - the regular channel.
+You can also choose the fast channel.
 For more information, see [Kyma Release Channels](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-s-modular-approach?locale=en-US).

     >Note: You can also enable and disable Kyma modules via Kyma CLI.